whatsupmailbox/whatsupmailbox.github.io/_posts/2016-09-26-Sprezza-Box-Subscription-September-2016-Review-Coupon.md

 **Niche For Men** Multi Wash, *Value $3.99*

 This is an all-in-one shampoo, body wash and shave cream.
+Just the type of product my husband loves - something easy and all-in-one.
+This way he just needs to bring this one item when traveling versus separate products for each purpose.
+It's also all-natural with aloe vera and essential oils, and it smeels very fresh and clean too.
+A great multi-wash that I'm sure any man would appreciate!

 <br>

 <i class="icon-exclamation-sign"></i> **My Thoughts:** This month had items that were very functional.
-Everything will surely be used and although it felt a bit lacking in the wow factor as I typically am with this box, it still had its high value.
-The total value of everything in this box came up to $105, which is exactly the same as last month's, but the items were definitely more up my alley then versus now.
+Everything will surely be used and although it felt a bit lacking in the wow factor as I typically am with this box (personal preference), it still had its high value.
+The total value of everything in this box came up to $101.99 which is more than triple the cost!
 The silk tie was the definite winner in this box and made the cost totally worth it.
 Here's to hoping next month will bring more exciting items!

 Not a subscriber?
 You can [join here](http://www.sprezzabox.com?rfsn=103516.e98b8) to start receiving their monthly dapper accessories.
 And don't forget to use coupon code **WHATSUPMAILBOX** for 10% off your first box!